pythonexcels/pythonexcels.github.io/README.md

 # pythonexcels.github.io

-Repository for blog posts at [pythonexcels.com](https://pythonexcels.com)
+This is the repository for blog posts at [pythonexcels.com](https://pythonexcels.com)